Yin Yang

 Souls:

-Kwei - material, substantial soul, terrestrial, yin, returns to earth
+Kwei - embracing yin qualities, material, substantial soul, terrestrial, returns to Earth at death.

 Four Seasons: